 He had a bullet wound of the left leg above the knee.
-The wound entrance was clean cut and very small.
-The projectile had struck the Femur, just above the internal condyle; the whole of the lower end of this bone, and upper end of the Tibia, were shattered to pieces, the knee joint being completely disorganised.
+The wound entrance was clean-cut and very small.
+The projectile had struck the femur, just above the internal condyle; the whole of the lower end of this bone, and upper end of the tibi, were shattered to pieces, the knee joint being completely disorganised.

-He had also been wounded in the right shoulder...
-The whole of the shoulder joint and scapular were shattered to pieces.
-In neither case was there any sign of a wound of exit12.
+He had also been wounded in the right shoulder...The whole of the shoulder joint and scapular were shattered to pieces.
+In neither case was there any sign of a wound of exit.
+12

-The Mark II and Mark IV rounds were considered by other world powers, predominantly Germany15 and some Irish MPs in the House of Commons8, to be inhumane and should be banned.
-In 1898, Professor von Bruns, of Tübingen in Germany, published a work titled, 'The Effects of Lead-Pointed Bullets (Dum-Dum Bullets)'16.
-His experiments were flawed as there were no control experiments, the word 'explosive' was used to describe the effect of the bullets when they contained no explosive, and the tests were not done using British Military Bullets but with modified German military bullets and soft point hunting projectiles16.
-It was believed the paper was written to promote his desire to have these projectiles excluded from civilised warfare by international agreement16.
+The Mark II and Mark IV rounds were considered by other world powers, predominantly Germany 15 and some Irish MPs in the House of Commons", to be inhumane and should be banned.
+In 1898, Professor von Bruns, of Tubingen in Germany, published a work titled, The Effects of Lead-Pointed Bullets (Dum-Dum Bullets).
+16 His experiments were flawed as there were no control experiments, the word 'explosive' was used to describe the effect of the bullets when they contained no explosive, and the tests were not done using British Military Bullets but with modified German military bullets and soft point hunting projectiles.
+16 It was believed the paper was written to promote his desire to have these projectiles excluded from civilised warfare by international agreement.
+1 different bodies and the peculiarities of the bullet must be taken into account.

-Ogston, in Britain, did a series of experiments on cadavers with the Mark 2, 2 and IV, and Mauser Game bullets to compare their effects17.
-He admits that the experiments are difficult to do as it hard to hit the same part on different bodies and the peculiarities of the bullet must be taken into account.
 His results bring Von Brun's experimental results into question and one wonders on the political bias on both experiments.
 It was at this time that the Hague Convention was coming to an end.

+Ogston, in Britain, did a series of experiments on cadavers with the Mark II and IV, and Mauser Game bullets to compare their effects.
+7 He admits that the experiments are difficult to do as it was hard to hit the same part on

-The Peace Conference's or the Hague Convention's Final Act, as published in 'The Times' on 1 August 1899, was a document designed to maintain the general peace, unite the members of civilised nations and extend the reign of international justice18, and is called the 'Hague Convention'.
-The Third Declaration prohibited contracting parties (including Britain), 'from making use of bullets which expand or flatten easily in the human body'18.
+The Peace Conference's or the Hague Convention's Final Act, as published in The Times on 1 August 1899, was a document designed to maintain the general peace, unite the members of civilised nations and extend the reign of international justice', and is called the 'Hague Convention'.
+The Third Declaration prohibited contracting parties (including Britain), 'from making use of bullets which expand or flatten easily in the human body'.

-In 1899, the Lancet published an article tilted 'Modern Military Bullets: A study of Their Destructive Effects', where cadavers and bars of soap, were again shot to compare current British and German military rifle bullets19.
-This was of significance as the Boer War started on 11 October 189920 and the Boers were supplied rifles by Germany21.
+In 1899, the Lancet published an article tilted Modem Military Bullets: A study of Their Destructive Effects, where cadavers and bars of soap, were again shot to compare current British and German military rifle bullets.
+This was of significance as the Boer War started on 11 October 1899 20 and the Boers were supplied rifles by Germany 21.